ethcatherders/EIPIP/All EIPIP Meetings/Meeting 011.md

 Yeah, it would be good to have one in some of them going to EIP 1.
 We can have definitions that people can use, like the definition of a network upgrade.

 **Pooja Ranjan**
-Right, that is that is needed for EIP one.
+Right, that is needed for EIP-1.
 I understand this point.
-This section is mandatory for EIP 1.
-But again, EIP 1 is not any general EIP.
+This section is mandatory for EIP-1.
+But again, EIP-1 is not any general EIP.
 It's a kind of documentation that provides a guideline.
 So for that, having this section, it makes a lot of sense.
 But making it mandatory, I was not sure.
 But if it is optional, yeah, perfectly fine.

 **James Hancock**
 When I've written EIPs, I tried to do this or be mindful of if I'm using terms defining them.
 So having that be as a best practice, is something else we should consider.
 Because we have stuff that's required.
 And then we're starting to also list things as best practices.
 And that, definitely, we should add to the list of best practices.
 Or consider doing it.
 I don't want to decide.
 I'm getting ahead of myself.
 We're at the top of the hour.
 So unless there's some final thoughts, I think it's time to wrap up.